sudofx/wake-scaffold/memory/core_memories/index.md

 For Wake 7, the successful execution provides evidence that the diagnostic could execute in the sandbox and produce verification output.

-It does not by itself demonstrate automatic integration into the wake lifecycle or longitudinal capability improvement.
+It does not by itself demonstrate:

+- automatic integration into the wake lifecycle;
+- longitudinal capability improvement;
+- or that the associated hypothesis has been formally reconciled.

 ## Hypothesis bookkeeping

-The hypothesis ledger now contains several important confirmed records.

 Confirmed: